AnandChowdhary/algorithms-for-create/README.md

 ## Plagiarism

 If you're a CreaTe student, it's best if you do these assignments yourself, because it's important to understand the underlying concepts.
+I'm releasing this code under CC-BY, which means you're free to use, modify, and share this code with attribution.